 The Company's advertising and promotional campaigns include the use of show rooms, print and outdoor advertising, fliers, leaflets and brochures designed specifically for the particular target market.
 The advertising and promotional campaigns are carefully conceptualized and managed by the Company's Corporate Communications Department.
-The Company uses strategic partnerships with prominent international brands and local and international celebrities to attract interest in its properties.
-In addition, the Company also uses non-traditional marketing efforts such as sponsorship of conventions and other events and corporate presentations.
-Furthermore, the Company partners with local TV stations and local artists to further increase brand awareness.

-Sales And Customer Financing
+Sales and Customer Financing